-Crystal meth is a highly addictive dangerous stimulant that effects the user both mentally and physically.
-Physically, crystal meth affects almost every part of the users body, including the brain, heart, lungs, digestive system, liver, kidneys, and teeth.
+Crystal meth is a highly addictive dangerous stimulant that affects the user both mentally and physically.
+The physical effects of Crystal Meth, crystal meth affects almost every part of the users body, including the brain, heart, lungs, digestive system, liver, kidneys, and teeth.

 Crystal meth use causes a rise in body temperature, increased heartbeat, and dilated pupils.
 Crystal meth use damages nerve cells leading to psychosis and paranoia, and many times audible and visual hallucinations.
 Blood clots can develop as crystal meth tends to constrict veins causing increased blood pressure and reduced blood flow.
 Many crystal meth users experience stomach and digestive issues such as cramping, diarrhea, constipation, and dehydration.

 Poor oral hygiene is also a sign of crystal meth abuse.
 The stimulating effects cause users to grind and clench their teeth.
 Many users also experience dry mouth due to the high amounts of acid and decreased saliva production.
-The high amounts of acid can lead to gum disease, tooth decay and tooth loss (also known as “meth mouth”).
+Effects of Crystal Meth the high amounts of acid can lead to gum disease, tooth decay and tooth loss (also known as “meth mouth”).